-6 A stringent burden-of-proof requirement for jurisdiction "might well invert the grand jury's function, requiring that body to furnish answers to its questions before it could ask them."
+8 A stringent burden-of-proof requirement for jurisdiction "might well invert the grand jury's function, requiring that body to furnish answers to its questions before it could ask them."
 In re Sealed Case, 832 F.2d at 1274 (internal quotation marks and citation omitted).
-Accordingly, both Circuits to consider personal jurisdiction in the grand jury context set the following test: "'if the [prosecutor] shows that there is a reasonable probability that ultimately it will succeed in establishing the facts necessary for the exercise of jurisdiction, compliance with the grand jury's subpoena may be directed."
+Accordingly, both Circuits to consider personal jurisdiction in the criminal context set the following test: "if the [prosecutor] shows that there is a reasonable probability that ultimately it will succeed in establishing the facts necessary for the exercise of jurisdiction, compliance with the grand jury's subpoena may be directed."
 Id. (quoting Marc Rich & Co., 707 F.2d at 679).
 "The government need not prove what would be necessary to confer jurisdiction over the companies for purposes of trial."
 Id.
+Because the administrative subpoena here is relevant to of a grand jury's investigation of criminal violations, the same standard should apply.